tianzerun/S-L-Project-Template/README.md

 This template will help you get started with your project.
 Please look through all these materials so you know how to organize your project.

-## The associated GitHub Pages website
+## The Associated GitHub Pages Website

 This website is served automatically from the default `gh-pages` branch at https://northeastern-ds-4200-f19-staff.github.io/S-L-Project-Template/